himselfv/anidbtool/Release/readme.txt

 Timeout: Time in milliseconds the application will wait for answer from AniDB server.
 If no answer comes in this interval, request will be considered failed.
 RetryCount: Number of times the utility will try to re-query the anidb without getting an answer.
 Each time it'll wait for Timeout milliseconds before considering request failed.

-EditMode: Enables issuing MYLIST EDIT instead of MYLIST ADD for all files by default.
-Can be disabled with /-editmode from command-line.
+EditMode: Enables using MYLIST EDIT instead of MYLIST ADD for all files by default.
+Can be disabled with /-edit[mode] from command-line.
 AutoEditExisting: Enables sending MYLIST EDIT after each MYLIST ADD which returns FILE ALREADY IN MYLIST.
 Can be disabled with /-autoedit from command-line.

-DontStopOnErrors: Specifies whether the application should stop when it encounters serious and probably non-recoverable error (such as a loss of internet connectivity or ban on anidb).
-Sometimes it's useful to force application to continue, for example, if you're adding a whole bunch (say, 1000) of files and do not want to retry the whole process AND you're sure any possible loss of connectivity should not last long.
-In this case anidb tool will add most of the files on the fly and present a list of files which weren't added for you to add them manually.
+DontStopOnErrors: Specifies whether the application should stop when it encounters a critical error (such as a loss of connectivity or ban on anidb).
-That's still better than when your connection drops dead in the middle of hashing 1000+ files and anidb tool encounters a critical error, dropping the whole task.
-With DontStopOneErrors disabled you'll either have to re-hash all the 1000+ files or to select the remaining say 500+ files for hashing manually.
-Can be disabled with /-noerrors from command-line.
+If you're adding a bunch of files at once you might want to try to continue, hoping that the problems are temporary.
+In this case the app will present a list of failed files at the end.

-UseCachedHashes: controls the use of partial hashing scheme as described in the File Cache section of this documentation
+UseCachedHashes: controls the use of quick hashing.

-UpdateCache: enables/disables updates to the File Cache.
-Enabling updates does not imply forcing them: if the update is unnecessary, File Cache will not be written to, thus minimizing the chance of screwing something up and destroying the cache.
-Not like it's a big loss, of course.
-Disabling updates effectively means making the File Cache read-only.
-This includes partial hash updates and file state updates.

-IgnoreUnchangedFiles: controls suppressing Anidb requests for files which weren't changed.
 See "File Cache".

-Verbose: controls printing additional information which isn't really needed but can be helpful when solving problems.
-If disabled, the tool will not print verbose data, although will keep printing important messages.
+UpdateCache: enables/disables updates (partial hashes, file state) to the cache.
+Disabling updates makes the cache read-only.

+IgnoreUnchangedFiles: suppresses Anidb requests for files which weren't changed.
+See "File Cache".

+Verbose: print verbose information / only important messages.

 IgnoreExtensions: allows you to set the extensions which you want anidb tool to ignore when adding files to anidb.
 These restrictions will apply to MYLIST ADD/MYLIST EDITS commands but not to HASH command though.
 Extensions to ignore are separated by comma.
 Do not use whitespaces after commas, they'll be treated like they're parts of extensions.
 Wildcards are not allowed.
 Empty extension is written as ".".